 What Affects the Chemical Balance of Pool Water

 Several factors affect pool chemistry, which is why pool water needs to be tested often and maintained at the prescribed levels.
 Maintaining pool chemistry is essential to keep the pool safe to use.
-Here are the several factors that affect pool chemistry.
+Here are several factors that affect pool chemistry.

 Body and Hair Products

 Most of the contaminants in pool water can come from the products on our bodies.
 Sunscreen, shampoo, soap, lotion, perfume, etc. are all chemical compounds that can react with pool water and contaminate it.
+Did I mention the problems caused by pee in your pool?

 This is why it is advised to take a shower before getting into a pool to reduce the chance of introducing these contaminants to the pool.